 Financial guarantees are initially recognised at fair value on the date the guarantee is issued.
 The guarantee liability is subsequently measured at the higher of the initial measurement, less amortisation to recognise the fee income earned over the period, or the present value of any expected payments to settle the liability when a payment under the contract has become probable.
 The expected loss on financial guarantees is measured at the expected payment to reimburse the holder less any amounts that the Branch expects to recover.
-Any increase in a liability relating to guarantees is recognised in the statement of income.
-In the statement of financial position, financial guarantees are included in other liabilities.
+Any increase in a liability relating to guarantees is recognised in the statement of comprehensive income.